ioccc-src/winner/1991/dds/README.md

 You'll get errors yes but what does the generated file look like?
 What about other types of files?

 ### Alternative code:

-The alternative code, provided by Cody, allows this entry to work successfully even with clang.
+The alternative code allows this entry to work successfully even with clang.
 He notes that unfortunately it's something of a hack or maybe even a kludge.
 This however seems important because it works well and allows for not messing with the `s` string which is quite complicated.
-For all Cody knows even changing the length could break functionality and indeed the length would have to be longer for this to work with clang.
+Even changing the length could break functionality and indeed the length would have to be longer for this to work with clang.

 How does it work?
 The code (which you will see in [dds.c](dds.c)) does a `return